emqx/emqx-docs/en_US/deploy/tune.md

 # Linux OS Tuning

-Since 4.2, EMQX had been stress tested with 1.3 million on an 8-core, 32G memory CentOS server.
+Since 4.2, EMQX had been stress tested with 1.3 million clients on an 8-core, 32G memory CentOS server.

 This guide includes in general tuning suggestions for one EMQX broker to serve about 1 million clients.

 ## Turn off swap

-Linux swap partitions may cause nondeterministic memory latency to Erlang virtual machine, which in turn significantly affects the system stability.
+Linux swap partitions may cause nondeterministic memory latency to an Erlang virtual machine, which in turn significantly affects the system stability.
 It is recommended to turn off swap permanently.